? Stewart Jane Catherine Moody Catherine Barbara Stewart Mary Ann Stewart Cosmas Henry Stewart Richard Hardinge Stewart Mini tree diagram

 Notes

-It may be that Cosmas is a cousin to Mary Ann and Catherine Barbara.
+It may be that Cosmas is a step-brother, cousin or uncle to Mary Ann and Catherine Barbara.

 (See, also, The Box.)